xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 The first thing we need to do is create a backup of the "on-premises" database, so we can restore it to our new cloud environment.
 For the purposes of this exercise, the "on-premises" database will actually be another Azure DB, whose details will be provided to you.

-We will connect to this database using Azure Data Studio, backup the database to a `BACPAC` file, then upload it to an Azure blob storage for later import.
+We will connect to this database using Azure Data Studio and backup the database to a `BACPAC` file.

 > Azure SQL databases come with automated point-in-time backups, so `BACPAC` files are primarily used for moving databases from one server to another - as we're doing here.

+1. Open Azure Data Studio and connect to the "on-premise" database using the details provided by your tutor.
+2. Right click on the database and choose "Data-tier Application Wizard".
+   * If you can't see this option, check you installed the dacpac extension above
+3. Follow the steps to create a `.bacpac` backup of the database, and name it "database.bacpac".
+   * The operation is "Export the schema and data from a database to the logical .bacpac file format [Export Bacpac]"
+   * This will take a few minutes, you can carry on with step 2 below, but remember to come back and upload it!

+### Step 2: Upload the backup to Azure

+Now we will upload the bacpac file to an Azure storage container ready to restore it later.

 1. Log in to the [Azure portal](https://portal.azure.com/) and make sure you're in the "Softwire Academy" directory - it should appear in the top right below your name
 2. In the Azure portal, search for "Storage Accounts" in the top level search bar (in the blue bar, right at the top of the page)
 3. Click "Create" to create a new Storage Account, and configure it:
    * Select your workshop resource group (name ending in "_Workshop", not "_Workshop_M12_Pt2", that's for this afternoon)
    * Keep the default option for Performance (Standard) and select the "Locally-redundant" option for Redundancy.
+   * Leave everything on the other tabs on their defaults
 4. Once created, browse to the Account, and select "Containers" in the sidebar.
 5. Create a new container called "bacpac".
-6. Open Azure Data Studio and connect to the "on-premise" database using the details provided by your tutor.
-7. Right click on the database and choose "Data-tier Application Wizard".
-   * If you can't see this option, check you installed the dacpac extension above
-8. Follow the steps to create a `.bacpac` backup of the database, and name it "database.bacpac".
-   * The operation is "Export the schema and data from a database to the logical .bacpac file format [Export Bacpac]"
-   * This will take a few minutes, you can carry on with step 2 below, but remember to come back and upload it!
-9. Upload the file ("database.bacpac") to the container and account you just created.
+6. Upload the file from Step 1 ("database.bacpac") to the container.

 Now, we have a `BACPAC` file in an Azure storage account - this is where it needs to be in order for us to restore the database.

-### Step 2: Get ARM template
+### Step 3: Get ARM template

 We're ready to bring up our new database.
 The way we will do this is by provisioning resources in Azure using ARM templates.
 ARM (Azure Resource Manager) is the deployment and management system that allows you to create and modify resources in Azure, and ARM templates are JSON files which describe the resources you want.